Skip to content

 Tierra is an interdisciplinary artist of African, Indigenous American , and Puerto Rican descent hailing from Cordele, Georgia .
 She is a recent First Class Honors Graduate from the Lir Academy (BA Acting).

-Group Group More abut the Artist
+Group Group More abut the artist

 Credits while studying at the Lir include: The Duchess of Berwick Lady Windermere’s Fan, Paulina A Winter’s Tale, Vera in Bulrusher, Delphine in Untitled and Sarah Worth in The Sugar Wife.